View full guide »

-Businesses in Canada frequently choose to resolve their disputes by arbitration rather than litigation.
-Arbitration is not necessarily less costly or time consuming than litigation, but it allows greater control over procedure, more confidentiality than a public court process and the ability to select decision-makers with expertise in the subject matter of the dispute.
+Businesses in Canada are increasingly choosing to resolve their contractual disputes by arbitration rather than through the traditional court process.
+While arbitration is not necessarily less costly, it can allow for greater control over procedure, more confidentiality than a public court process and the ability to select decision-makers with expertise in the subject matter of the dispute.

 All of the provinces and territories in Canada have legislation governing both international commercial arbitration and domestic arbitration.
 Every province has enacted an International Commercial Arbitration Act, which adopts the United Nations Commission on International Trade Law's (UNCITRAL) Model Law on International Commercial Arbitration(1985), with amendments as adopted in 2006,as the law applicable to arbitrations that are commercial in nature and international in scope.